ccverak/carloscastellanos.dev/content/posts/2016-01-22-getting-confident-a-software-developer-perspective.md

 *Tools to come on next posts*

-5- **Manage your time**: Avoid procrastination, gain productivity, schedule only what you are able to do, reduce stress by putting appart pending stuff.
+5- **Manage your time**: Avoid procrastination, gain productivity, schedule only what you are able to do, reduce stress by putting apart pending stuff.
 Learn to say no.

 *There are a lot more on practices, these are basic for me.
 I you like this, you should take a look to the following topics: Agile Development and Continuous Delivery, I plan to write more on that on later posts.*